 Sankosh River

-This project is believed to produce an estimated capacity of 5700 million units of electricity in an average year.
-In July 2016, the Union Cabinet approved the Revised Cost Estimate of Rs.
-9375.58 crore for the project and is expected to be completed in 2022.
+They believe this project will produce an estimated capacity of 5700 million units of electricity in an average year.
+In July 2016, the Union Cabinet approved the Revised Cost Estimate 9375.58 crore for the project and anticipate its completion in 2022.

 The other hydroelectric project Punatsangchhu-II is located on Wangdue Phodrang Dzongkhag in Western Bhutan.
 It is a 1020 megawatt run-of-the river project with an estimated capacity of 4357 million units of electricity in an average year.

-This project was started in December of 2010.
-Just as Punatsangchhu-I HEP, this project also got an approval of Revised Cost Estimate of Rs.
+The project initiated in December 2010 and, similar to Punatsangchhu-I HEP, obtained an approval of Revised Cost Estimate of Rs.
 7290.62 crore from the Union Cabinet.
-The project is expected to be completed by December 2021.
+The expected completion date for the project is December 2021.

 Also Read